THIS IS A SIDE PAGE

 Thirdly, in my own mind and from my own studies, it is also equally plausible that the symbol originated from the ancient Chinese symbol for Taoism (Daoism), pronounced Dōkyō 道教 in Japanese.

 The prototype magatama were found on artifacts from Japan's early Jōmon Period (13,000 - 300 BC).
 The icon was refined during the Yayoi Period (300 BC - AD 300), and the "magatama" we know today first became prevelant in Japan's Kofun Period (AD 300 - 650), often as a decorative element used on tumuli or tombs (on the large burial mounds built for elites in Japan's Kofun period -- Kofun literally means "burial mound").
+In modern times, the magatama is still sold as a talisman at retail stores.
+It is commonly made out of precious gems or brightly colored stones, and is small in size (about the size of a coin).

 Below text and image courtesy JAANUS